babashka/babashka/README.md

 - There is no `ns` macro for the same reason as above.

 - No first class vars.
-Note that you can define and redefine things with `def` / `defn`, but there is no `var` indirection.
+Note that you can define and redefine global values with `def` / `defn`, but there is no `var` indirection.

 - Java classes and interop are not available, except for those explicitly supported.
 For these classes we mimic constructors and interop by having